 France has a comprehensive and fast train network.
 Most of the country is covered by the super-fast TGV.
 There is also a smaller residual network of slower inter-city trains called Intercités, Whilst all trains take folded or dis-assembled bikes, most touring cyclists look for the convenience of taking fully assembled bikes on board.

 All Intercités trains take assembled bikes for a fee of €10.
-But unfortunately none travel to south east France.
+But unfortunately only one serves south east France.
+This is the night train from Paris Austerlitz to Nice.
 Many TGV trains now take assembled bikes for the same fee.
-Until recently we could only identify 1 TGV per day that takes unfolded bikes to south-east France, the TGV5537 that runs from Nancy to Nice.
-But in 2023, a number of TGVs that take unfolded bikes have been added.
-They run from Paris gare de Lyon to Marseille.
-Space is very limited, so book well in advance.
+Currently (early 2025) we can identify 1 TGV per day that takes unfolded bikes to south-east France, the TGV2239 that runs from Strasbourg to Toulon.

 Otherwise, touring cyclists wishing to reach our region by train have to rely on the regional train system, or TER.
 All TER trains allow passengers to bring bicycles on board for free.
 Unlike the TGV and Intercités trains, you do not need to book or pay extra.